 Drinking Water Sources: Your water is drawn from the Salmon Falls River.
-It is processed with a ballasted micro-sand clarification system and four multimedia filter beds, chlorinated, pumped into the city's distribution system and stored in a pair of one million gallon standpipes, ready to flow to every open tap and hydrant!
+It is processed with a ballasted micro-sand clarification system and four multimedia filter beds, chlorinated, pumped into the city's distribution system and stored in a pair of one million-gallon standpipes, ready to flow to every open tap and hydrant!

-Our raw river quality fluctuates seasonally, with daily swings in turbidity and color from 1.5NTU to over 20NTU and 40ptcu to 400ptcu; TOC from 3-14mg/l;and pH from 5.5 to 6.5.
+Our raw river quality fluctuates seasonally, with daily swings in turbidity and color from 1.5NTU to over 20NTU and 40ptcu to 400ptcu; TOC from 3-14mg/l, and pH from 5.5 to 6.5

-Finished water production averages 2.5 million gallons per day (MGD) summer usage and 1.5MGD winter usage, with a 3.2MGD capacity and typically enters the distribution system at less than 0.050NTU, 0ptcu, <2.7mg/l TOC, 7.3 pH, 1.10 mg/l free chlorine, a hardness of 7-20 mg/l (very soft), and manganese of less than .015 mg/l (high of .123mg/l).
+Finished water production averages 2.0 million gallons per day (MGD) summer usage and 1.2MGD winter usage, with a 3.2MGD capacity and typically enters the distribution system at less than 0.050NTU, 0ptcu, <2.7mg/I TOC, 7.1 pH, 1.10 mg/I free chlorine, a hardness of 7-20 mg/I (very soft), and manganese of less than.015mg/I.

-Water Quality Monitoring: Water is one of the world's most precious resources and we take seriously the integrity and conservation of our supply.
-Comprehensive water quality data may be obtained from the Water Division, please call 603-692-2268 for more information or visit NH Department of Environmental Services (DES) Drinking Water and Groundwater Bureau web site at: http://des.nh.gov/organization/divisions/water/dwgb/ index.htm
+Water Quality Monitoring: Water is one of the world's most precious resources, as such, the City works to maintain the integrity and conservation of our water supply.
+Comprehensive water quality data may be obtained from the Water Division, please call 603-692-2268 for more information or visit NH Department of Environmental Services (DES)Drinking Water and Groundwater Bureau web site at: http://des.nh.gov/organization/divisions/water/dwgb/index.htm